typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 ### Dynamic Search Parameters

-You can also set search parameters for searching through your collections on the fly.
+You can also set <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/documents.html#search-parameters`">search parameters</RouterLink> for searching through your collections on the fly.
 For example, you can set the `query_by` parameter to search by a game's Steam App ID only:

 <Tabs :tabs="['PHP']">